thorstenMueller/Thorsten-Voice/README.md

 I want to make my small modest contribution and make my voice available under the CC0 license.
 The necessary sentences came from the Mozilla Common Voice project and I recorded the voice with Mimic Recording Studio (by MyCroft).

 # Sounds good.
 What exactly is here.
-* The entire German corpus as provided by Common Voice (base clips.tsv)
-* The Corpus as a CSV format that can be used by the Mimic recording studio
+* The Corpus as a CSV format that can be used by the Mimic recording studio (datasource is partial mozilla common voice project)
-* The SQlite DB from the Mimic recording studio with my (previously) spoken sentences
 * The LJSpeech-1.1 structure (metadata.csv and associated WAV files) for processing with mimic2 (based on Tacotron)

 # Current status